MS SQL Server Connection Help

 The next step is to enter the appropriate login information.
 There are several options.

-Windows Single Sign On: If you are on a Windows machine, it is possible to attempt to login via Windows Single Sign on.
+Windows Single Sign On: If you are on a Windows machine and using the jTDS driver, it is possible to attempt to login via Windows Single Sign on.
 This option attempts to login to SQL Server using the login credentials of the current logged on user of the operating system.

 Windows Authentication: If you have a login id and password for the Windows domain on which SQL Server is running, you can use this option by entering the login, password, and Windows domain.
 RazorSQL will then send this information to SQL Server for authentication.